saeyslab/nichenetr/vignettes/ligand_activity_geneset.md

 ![](ligand_activity_geneset_files/figure-gfm/unnamed-chunk-10-1.png)<!-- -->

+## Follow-up analysis 1: Ligand-receptor network inference for top-ranked ligands

+One type of follow-up analysis is looking at which receptors of the receiver cell population (here: malignant cells) can potentially bind to the prioritized ligands from the sender cell population (here: fibroblasts).

-### Show the predicted ligand-receptor interactions of the top-ranked ligands and visualize in a heatmap
+So, we will now infer the predicted ligand-receptor interactions of the top-ranked ligands and visualize these in a heatmap.

 ``` r
 # get the ligand-receptor network of the top-ranked ligands